Brendan-Molieri/Predicting-Success-of-kickstarter-Projects/README.md

 # Kickstarter is a platform that allows creative innovators to bring their dream to a reality.
 Kickstarted has allowed funding for over 200,000 unique projects and over $6 Billion total funding contributions.
+The success of a project is determined by the set goal and the amount recieved by the deadline.
+If the amount pledged exceeds the goal by the deadline, the project is considered successful

 # The motivation of this project is to understand the details behind kickstarter projects through the eyes of an investor.